-For a 36-credit major in English, students must take 10 English courses beyond EN 11-12.
-Of these ten courses, five must be designated as core courses and five must be designated as field electives.
+For a 30-credit major in English, students must take 10 English courses beyond EN 11-12.
+Of these ten courses, five must be designated as core literature courses and five must be designated as department electives.

-Core Literature Courses
+Department Core Courses

-The purpose of the core requirement is to expose students to the relationship between the experience of literature and the contexts of history, genre, theory, and societal position, and to provide all majors with a shared but flexible pattern of study.
-In order to fulfill the core requirement, each major must take at least one course from each of the following five areas.
+The purpose of the department core requirement is to expose students to the relationship between the experience of literature and the contexts of history, genre, theory, and societal position, and to provide all majors with a shared but flexible pattern of study.
+In order to fulfill the core requirement, each major must take at least one course from each of the following five literature areas.